C0m3b4ck/SentinelXP/ROADMAP.md

 # Release
 <br><b>By August</b> - packaged installer with all dependencies working on Windows 95 to Windows 11
+<br><b>By September</b> - implementing a Windows version detection system and function variants for different systems

 # The future, far, far away...
 <br>Making a version in .NET CF 1 for Windows CE